bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_Scaled.md

 If ever beads are aspirated into pipette tips, dispense back into the plate on the magnetic stand and wait until the liquid is clear (~2 minutes).

-- [ ] IF TSB has precipitated, heat at 37C for 10 minutes, then vortex until dissolved.
 - [ ] Add 2 µL TSB to the plate.
 - [ ] Slowly pipette each well 10 times to resuspend the beads, and then seal.
 - [ ] Seal and place on the preprogrammed thermal cycler and run the PTC program.